2020 Delhi riots: Court defers order on Umar Khalid's bail plea | Law-Order

 - India

-A Delhi court on Monday deferred for March 23 the order on the bail plea of former JNU student Umar Khalid in a case of larger conspiracy in connection with the north-east Delhi riots in February 2020.
+A Delhi court on Wednesday deferred for tomorrow its order on the bail plea of former JNU student Umar Khalid in a case of larger conspiracy in connection with Delhi riots in February 2020.

-Additional Sessions Judge Amitabh Rawat, who was scheduled to pronounce the order on Monday, posted the matter for Wednesday, saying it was not ready.
+Additional Sessions Judge Amitabh Rawat, who was scheduled to pronounce the order Wednesday, posted the matter for Thursday, saying it was not ready.

 The court had reserved the order on March 3 after hearing arguments from the counsel appearing for Khalid and the prosecution.

-During the arguments, the accused told the court that the prosecution lacked the evidence to prove its case against him.
+During the argument, the accused had told the court that the prosecution lacked the evidence to prove its case against him.

-Khalid and several others have been booked under the anti-terror law in the case for being ''masterminds'' of the February 2020 riots, which had left 53 people dead and over 700 injured.
+Khalid and several others, have been booked under the anti-terror law UAPA in the case for being the ''masterminds'' of the February 2020 riots, which had left 53 people dead and over 700 injured.

 The violence had erupted during the protests against the CAA and the National Register of Citizens.